Virtual Trackballs: An Interactive Taxonomy

 Oftentimes elevation will be locked to the range [-90, 90] degrees, because if you flip the scene upside down then azimuth will spin the opposite way of the mouse movement, which can be rather confusing.
 There is also gimbal lock at the poles which prevents yaw motion of the view, and tracking motion smoothly along a line passing near the poles requires very fast and unintuitive mouse movement – this is known as the keyhole problem.

-Azimuth / elevation control also has the first nice formal property we will identify, which is that the motion only depends on how you move your mouse and not where on the screen you click.
+Azimuth / elevation control has the first nice formal property we will identify, which is that the motion only depends on how you move your mouse and not where on the screen you click.
 I call this property position independence.
 It can be thought of as satisfying Fitt’s Law, which says that good UX should have a large target area for interaction.

 Trackball Control